ornl-sava/nv/paper/UseCase.md

 all of the machines are up to date with no vulnerabilities that Nessus classifies as holes.

-We simulated this use case using virtual machines networked through a host only network.
+We simulated this use case using virtual machines (VM) networked through a host only network.
+Using a host only network allowed us to use Nessus from the host to scan the VMs.
+We used one grouping of two different types of work station and two groupings of similar servers.
 Both of the groups of servers were using Ubuntu 10.10 LTS.
-Ten of the Ubuntu workstations were using Ubuntu 11.10 while the two with the massive number of vulnerabilities were using Ubuntu 8.04 (CHECK) and the Fedora workstations were running Fedora 15.
+Ten of the Ubuntu workstations were using Ubuntu 11.10 while the two workstations with the massive number of vulnerabilities were using Ubuntu 8.04 (CHECK) with purposely unatched and misconfigured software.
+The Fedora workstations were running Fedora 15.
 We used the Metasploitable virtual machine image to simulate the two vulnerable workstations before they were upgraded to 11.10.